DST: Why It Breaks Meetings

 Do the rules change often?

-Yes.
-Countries announce changes with little notice.
-Always verify the upcoming year inside the DST Planner or a trusted tz database release.
+Constantly.
+Governments announce changes with weeks of notice.
+Always check the upcoming year in the DST Planner or grab the latest tzdata release before declaring victory.